 An Alcohol Accord is a partnership to promote community safety through safer alcohol consumption.
-Members typically include Police, council, public health, representatives of on-, off- and club-licensed premises, Te Whatu Ora and other interested parties and organisations.

-Accords provide a proactive, non-regulatory way of bringing about safer streets, public spaces, parks, neighbourhoods and communities.
+Members typically include Police, council, public health, representatives of on and off-licensed premises, Health New Zealand and other interested parties and organisations.
+Accords provide a proactive, non-regulatory way of bringing about safer streets, neighbourhoods and communities.
 The key objectives are to promote safe alcohol use and minimise alcohol-related harm.
 They can result in: